Military Housing Benefits Can’t Keep Up with Rising Housing Costs

-The answer is fairly simple.
+The answer is relatively simple.
 There isn’t enough on-post housing to accommodate the sheer volume of people who would potentially take full advantage of this in high-cost housing markets like Southern California, the East Coast, and elsewhere.
 Military housing has traditionally featured waiting lists, and this is a situation that is not likely to change soon.

-Why Can’t The DoD Keep Up With Rising Rent?
+Why Can’t the DoD Keep Up with Rising Rent?

 That is likely little comfort to military families who have to pay elevated rent and utility costs all 12 months out of the year.

-The Nature Of BAH Calculations
+The Nature of BAH Calculations

 Why the major gap between military allowances and rising market rent?
 One reason has to do with the way BAH benefits are calculated each year.
-Military housing allowances are typically set, according to the Department of Defense, by, “surveying the cost of rental properties in each geographic location.”
+Military housing allowances are typically set, according to the Department of Defense, by “surveying the cost of rental properties in each geographic location.”

 That means that when BAH is adjusted on an annual basis, local rent data such as median market rent plus the average cost of utilities are calculated using data collected in the spring and summertime

 That’s one reason why the DoD can’t just raise the rates.
 The data at press time is likely still being collected, and the calculations are yet to be run.
 Until the 2023 rates are available and announced, military members and their families still have to live with the pay gap and there is no guarantee that the gap will be significantly reduced in the coming year.
 You can find the current BAH rate using our BAH Rate Calculator or visit the DoD site.